 Revealed in this month’s Game Informer, you’ll notice a greater emphasis on the Caped Crusader’s favorite means of ground transportation, the Batmobile, seen only in cutscenes in previous titles.
 Now you’re finally licensed to drive the beast yourself.
 Gotham’s open world is being greatly expanded to accommodate this unarguably kickass new feature.

 What’s a hero without his villains?
-One full year since has passed since the arm-breaking spree of Arkham City.
+One full year has passed since the arm-breaking spree Bats went on in Arkham City.
 Batman once goes on the hunt for a rogue’s gallery featuring Harley Quinn, Two-Face, Penguin, and the Scarecrow.
 If this is the final chapter, one has to wonder which of these madmen might be taking a last bow.

 Batman: Arkham Knight releases October 14th, 2014.

 Dead Nation: Apocalypse Edition Spreads to PS4 in March